Are there life lessons from Yogi Flight School that we can take away from the classes and apply to our lives beyond the mat?

 Or maybe you start watching a class but the teacher’s voice is super high and squeaky so you immediately switch it off and look for another one.

-It isn’t so much about whether you look for another video or not, but more about whether it’s your automatic programmed response.
+It isn’t so much about whether you look for another video or not, but more about whether it’s your automatically programmed response.

 Sometimes it takes someone else next to us to see it through different eyes and say something positive to jolt us back to earth and help us to recognise our negative programming.